muhos/gpu4bmc/README.md

 `sudo apt-get -y install cuda`<br>

 Now the GPU checker is ready to install by running the install script via the command `. install.sh -g`.
 Mind the space after the dot to force the script to run under the current shell, thus keeping the value of the enviromental variable `PFROSTCONFIG` intact.
-The variable points to the configuration file location which set by default to `interface/satcheck-parafrost/parafrost_config.ini`.
+The variable points to the configuration file location which set by default to `interface/satcheck-parafrost/parafrost_config.ini`.<br>

 The `CBMC_paraforst_gpu` binary will be created by default in the build directory.<br>

-## CPU
-To build a CPU-only version of CBMC + ParaFROST, run `./install.sh -c`.<br>
+To build a CPU-only version of CBMC + ParaFROST, run `. install.sh -c`.<br>

 # Test
 The GPU-accelerated version of CBMC with ParaFROST has a complete artifact we created to experimentally evaluate the effectiveness of accelerating Boumded Model Checking (BMC) using GPUs on verifying AWS C99 package.
 The artifact can be downloaded [here](https://gears.win.tue.nl/software/gpu4bmc/).<br>